katekalcevich/accessible-accessibility/Digital Accessibility Framework.md

 How to measure:

--   test, survey or interview a percentage new employees post-training
+-   test, survey, or interview a percentage new employees post-training

 -   analyze the accessibility fields of performance review documents for completion and run a query to determine average skills/contributions across the organization

 ### Implement testing tools and processes

-Use automated accessibility testing tools like [Axe](https://www.deque.com/axe/), [WAVE](https://wave.webaim.org/), [Pa11y](https://pa11y.org/), [Siteimprove](https://siteimprove.com/), [Tenon.io](https://tenon.io/), etc. and also test with assistive technology like screen readers, keyboard and magnifiers to catch accessibility issues that can't be found by automated testing tools.
+Use automated accessibility testing tools like [Axe](https://www.deque.com/axe/), [WAVE](https://wave.webaim.org/), [Pa11y](https://pa11y.org/), [Siteimprove](https://siteimprove.com/), [Tenon.io](https://tenon.io/), etc. and also test with users of assistive technology like screen readers, keyboard and magnifiers to catch accessibility issues that can't be found by automated testing tools.

 Assistive technology testing can be outsourced to vendors that use a community of disabled testers.